aharonium/opensiddur.org/posts/HTML/prayers/praxes/roleplay/guided-meditation-for-pesah-by-rabbi-daniel-raphael-silverstein.html.md

 <body>
 Title: A Guided Meditation for Pesaḥ, by Rabbi Daniel Raphael Silverstein<br />
 Primary contributor: daniel-raphael.silverstein<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=24501">http://opensiddur.org/?p=24501</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=24501">http://opensiddur.org/?p=24501</a>
 <p />
 <hr />